What is LinkedIn?

 Networking is about creating relationships and connections with others so that you can share resources and opportunities.

 Determine your long-term goals.
 Are you hoping to be seen as a thought leader in your field?
 Create a regular series?
-Or, do you simply want to use your account to give updates to your connections?
+Or do you simply want to use your account to network and find job opportunities?

 Determine your motivation for posting.
 What is your reason for wanting to post: to further your brand, to announce a big change, or to start a conversation?
 Does this align with your long-term goals?